Are There Too Many Farmers Markets? Notes from the Market Field, Part 1

 In March of 2019, NPR did a story on farmers markets; unfortunately, it was focused only on how some leaders and vendors believe there may be “too many markets”, while others found that focus to be an inaccurate or a misleading framing of farmers markets in the U.S.

 As soon as the story ran, online discussions within farmers market groups grew and led to the collection of quotes from leaders, all of which are listed in Part 3.
-FMC also added framing questions (Part 1) and gathered relevant published data (Part 2) to anyone pursuing this topic in the future.
+FMC also added questions for analysis (Part 1) and gathered relevant published data (Part 2).
 We also welcome more input from the market community and from researchers; please email us to share your data or expertise.

 Here are some of the opinions FMC collected from market leaders during these discussions…

-…on whether focusing only on the number of markets as the main story is the best reference point for our field:
+…on whether focusing the number of markets is the helpful reference point for our field: